pts/pts-mw386as-linux/README.md

   files, libc, assembler or linker is not necessary.
 It generates statically linked Linux i386 executables.

+* `src/compile.sh minicc` uses the *minicc* toolchain and the [minilibc686](https://github.com/pts/minilibc686) C library (optimized for code size), targeting Linux i386.
+By default it uses GCC 4.8 as the C compiler.
+This is the option which generates the smallest *as* executable on Linux i386.

 * `src/compile.sh owcc` uses the
   [OpenWatcom](https://github.com/open-watcom/open-watcom-v2) C compiler and targets Linux i386.
 It generates a statically linked ELF-32 executable.